Check out our Treasurer's Tips to learn how to avoid or overcome financial woes.

 The Treasurer's Office understands how much hardship and stress that filing for bankruptcy can create.
 We are willing to work with all taxpayers in bankruptcy who make a good faith effort to remain current with taxes they have incurred since filing for bankruptcy.
 Understanding your property tax liability is vital to succeeding in your bankruptcy case.If you are involved in an active bankruptcy case, the Franklin County Treasurer wants you to know the following:

 You are responsible for all taxes not included in your bankruptcy case.
-In most cases, this means that you are responsible for all taxes you have incurred since the date you filed for bankruptcy.
-For example, if you filed for bankruptcy in July 2007, you will be responsible for all tax periods that come due beginning January 2008.
+In most cases, this means that you are responsible for all taxes, penalty, interest, and assessments you have incurred since the date you filed for bankruptcy.
+For example, if you filed for bankruptcy in January of 2013, you will be responsible for all tax billing periods that come due beginning January 2014.
 The only exception is if you filed a Chapter 7 no asset bankruptcy case and intend to surrender your property as part of your bankruptcy case.
 In Chapter 7 no asset cases like this, the Treasurer does not file a proof of claim for delinquent taxes because the debtor has no compelling reason to pay the taxes, as he or she will surrender the property whether or not taxes are delinquent.
 The next owner of the property eventually pays the delinquent taxes through the purchase of the property.

 If you owe delinquent property taxes which will be paid through a bankruptcy case, you cannot enter into a delinquent tax payment plan with the Treasurer until the tax covered in your bankruptcy case has been paid in full, or until your bankruptcy case is closed-whichever comes first.